-- A list of components you want to set up on each host.

-- The base directories you want to use as mount points for storing:

-- NameNode data

-- DataNodes data
+- A list of components you want to set up on each host. - The base directories you want to use as mount points for storing: - · NameNode data - DataNodes data

 - Secondary NameNode data

 - Oozie data

 - YARN data

 - ZooKeeper data, if you install ZooKeeper

-· Various log, pid, and db files, depending on your install type
+- Various log, pid, and db files, depending on your install type

-You must use base directories that provide persistent storage locations for your components and your data.
+You must use base directories that provide persistent storage locations for your components and your Hadoop data.
 Installing components in locations that may be removed from a host may result in cluster failure or data loss.
-For example: Do Not use / tmp in a base directory path.
+For example: Do Not use /tmp in a base directory path.

-1.3.
+1.4.
 Prepare the Environment

-To deploy your Hadoop instance, you must prepare your deployment environment:
+To deploy your Hadoop instance, you need to prepare your deployment environment:

-- Set Up Password-less SSH [5]
+- Set Up Password-less SSH [4]

-- Set Up Service User Accounts [6]
+- Set Up Service User Accounts [5]

-- Enable NTP on the Cluster and on the Browser Host [6]
+- Enable NTP on the Cluster and on the Browser Host [5]

 - Check DNS and NSCD [6]

-- Configuring iptables [8]
+- Configuring iptables [7]

 - Disable SELinux and PackageKit and check the umask Value [8]

-1.3.1.
+1.4.1.
 Set Up Password-less SSH